 - Show evidence of a rising minimum GPA of 2.75

 Eligibility for conditional acceptance will be assessed during the admission review.
 Information regarding conditions of acceptance will be shared with admission documents.
 Applicants admitted conditionally for GPA will be monitored by their advisor(s) and have their GPA checked each semester until the conditions of their acceptance are met.
-They must fulfill all requirements of their conditional acceptance in order to progress through the program and will not be permitted to student teach until fully admitted to the School of Education with a minimum GPA of 2.75.
+They must fulfill all requirements of their conditional acceptance in order to progress through the program and will not be permitted to student teach until fully admitted to the College of Education with a minimum GPA of 2.75.

 Transfer students: Please upload your transcript from your former institution to the SOE Database for GPA admission review.

 In addition to the cumulative GPA requirement for admission, please note the following:

 - Secondary Education applicants: A minimum GPA of 2.5 in your content major (English, math, chemistry, physics, biology, history/social studies, world languages.)